testcontainers/testcontainers-scala/README.md

 ## Quick Start

-There are two modes of container launching: `ForEachTestContainer` and `ForAllTestContainer`.
+There are two ScalaTest aware traits:
-The first one starts a new container before each test case and then stops and removes it.
-The second one starts and stops a container only once.
+* `ForEachTestContainer` starts a new container(s) before each test case and then stops and removes it.
+* `ForAllTestContainer` starts and stops a container only once for all test cases within the spec.

 To start using it, you just need to extend one of those traits and override a `container` val as follows: